zakodium-oss/react-kbs/README.md

 # react-kbs

-React library to manage application's keyboard shortcuts
+React library to manage your application's keyboard shortcuts.